lacoco-lab/lacoco-lab.github.io/events/PreNeurIPS2025/index.md

 ### Workshop Presentations

-Important note to presenters: We're expecting workshop posters to not exceed the size specified for the San Diego Workshops at the [conference website](https://neurips.cc/Conferences/2025/PosterInstructions).
+Important note to presenters: **We're expecting workshop posters to not exceed the size specified for the San Diego Workshops at the [conference website](https://neurips.cc/Conferences/2025/PosterInstructions) (24W x 36H inches).**

 | Title          | Authors               | Workshop   |
 | ------------- | ------------------- | --------------- |